Why Is My French Press Coffee Weak

 A typical heaped tablespoon of coarsely ground coffee suitable for French press weighs around 11g.
 However, just one gram’s difference per spoon could leave your coffee tasting considerably weaker than you would like.
 Add to this that you may be adding too much water, and you can see why your coffee is weak.

 The most sure-fire way to dosing the correct amount of coffee and water is to use a digital scale.
-Whilst this might seem like hard work and a little obsessive, you’ll be surprised at how little effort it is once you’ve done it a few times.
+While this might seem like hard work and a little obsessive, you’ll be surprised at how little effort it takes once you do it a few times.

-Simply place your French press on the scale and tare, add the appropriate amount of coffee, and then add the water using the 1:14 ratio.
+Place your French press on the scale and tare it.
+Add the appropriate amount of coffee, then add water using the 1:14 ratio.

-If you really can’t see yourself using a scale, my best advice is to use the same dedicated dosing tool every time you make your coffee.
+If you can’t use a scale, my best advice is to use the same dedicated dosing tool each time you make coffee.

-The ideal dosing tool would be some sort of scoop that you can level off as this will enable you to dose with greater accuracy.
+The ideal tool is a scoop that you can level off.
+This will help you dose with greater accuracy.

 2. Increase brew time

 The amount of time that you brew your coffee plays a huge part in the final taste and strength.
-Coffee that is ground for French press is generally at the coarser end of the scale when it comes to grind size, meaning that you need to brew for longer before plunging.
+Coffee ground for a French press is generally coarser, which means you need to brew it longer before plunging.

 French press coffee needs to steep for a minimum of four minutes in order to extract the flavours and have a desirable brew strength.